Why study this course?

 - convey complex information to a range of audiences such as fellow students, medical professionals, and patients

-- exercise autonomy and initiative in some activities in their learning
+- exercise autonomy and initiative in some activities in your learning

 - manage, under guidance, ethical and professional issues in accordance with current professional codes related to the medical profession